five tips to GO GREEN

 The positive side is that advancing technology means less energy consumption.
 So if you are purchasing new products add it to your list of must-have features.

-There also a number to energy-saving tips.
+There also a number of energy-saving tips.
 Number one and very important is…yes you may have quested it..turn the lights off.

-Again they may be more expensive but in the long run you will notice that your bill is getting lower and lower.
+Again they may be more expensive but in the long run, you will notice that your bill is getting lower and lower.

 Eco-labels: Use them to show your care for the planet

 This will help you also because there are rules to obey and you will manage your strategy better.

 You may be also want to register on the EU EMAS (Eco-Management and Audit Scheme).
 To reach your green message to your customer you can use ecolabelling.

 Environmental education to ‘build’ awareness

-It all starts by educating yourself and others (employees, children, neighbors, friends etc.) on sustainability.
+It all starts by educating yourself and others (employees, children, neighbors, friends, etc.) on sustainability.
 Imagine a world that nothing from the above is explained, and we are doing everything unconsciously.
 That is where we should aim for.